oppen321/Lede-OpenWrt/README.md

 ***

-🐧 Welcome to the Lede-OpenWrt repository, which is designed to provide users with efficient and stable OpenWrt firmware, supporting a variety of devices.[简体中文](README_ZH.md)
+🐧 Welcome to the Lede-OpenWrt repository, which is designed to provide users with efficient and stable OpenWrt firmware, supporting a variety of devices.
 ## Open source instructions

 Lede-OpenWrt is compiled based on [Lean's LEDE](https://github.com/coolsnowwolf/lede), and all codes and modifications are open source.
 Keep your data safe and the compilation process transparent.